larstel/minimalist/README.md

 ## Roadmap

-- [ ] removing opinionated CSS and JavaScript.
 - [ ] enable the creation of multiple HTML templates for the entire project

 See the [open issues](https://github.com/larstel/minimalist/issues) for a full list of proposed features (and known issues).